kcsadow/website/index.md

 </p>

 # About Me
 My research interests are broadly policy analysis, labor and public economics, and the economics of education, especially Early Childhood Education.
 I employ a variety of methodological tools from econometrics to natural language processing and machine learning.
-I'll be joining Stanford University's Graduate School of Education as an Assistant Professor fall 2025.
+I am an Assistant Professor at Stanford University in the Graduate School of Education.

 I am currently spending the bulk of my time on two projects.
 The first is a national childcare provider dataset for which I am actively collecting historic and real-time childcare data (see more [here](https://kcsadow.github.io/website/dataviz/)).
 The second is an approved [restricted-access Census](https://www.census.gov/topics/research/guidance/restricted-use-microdata.html) project examining the effects of minimum wage increases on childcare firms.
 These projects were sponsored in part by the [Horowitz Foundation for Social Policy](https://www.horowitz-foundation.org/2024) and the [2024 W.E.
 Upjohn Institute/RSF Dissertation Grant Program](https://www.russellsage.org/news/third-annual-dissertation-research-grants-awarded).